top of page

 At the salon, no one knew I took the bar exam, no one knew how I felt about law school, and no one knew how big of a deal that morning was.

-While I could say that I had already known in my heart that I wouldn’t pass, I still held on to hope that I would get lucky - not for myself but for my parents who sacrificed a lot to put me through law school.
+While I could say that I had already known in my heart that I wouldn’t pass, I still held on to hope that I would get lucky, not for myself, but for my parents, who both sacrificed a lot to put me through law school.

 Of course, that didn’t happen.